Lunar Roving Vehicle: Lunar Roving Vehicle Project

 During 1965 and 1967, the Summer Conference on Lunar Exploration and Science brought together leading scientists to assess NASA's planning for exploring the Moon and to make recommendations.
 One of their findings was that the LSSM was critical to a successful program and should be given major attention.
 At Marshall, von Braun established a Lunar Roving Task Team, and in May 1969, NASA approved the Manned Lunar Rover Vehicle Program as a Marshall hardware development.
-Saverio "Sonny" Morea was named Lunar Roving Vehicle Project Manager.
+The project was led by Eberhard Rees, Director of Research and Development at Marshall, who oversaw the design and construction of the rover, with Saverio Morea acting as project manager.

 On 11 July 1969, just before the successful Moon landing of Apollo 11, a request for proposal for the final development and building the Apollo LRV was released by Marshall.
 Boeing, Bendix, Grumman, and Chrysler submitted proposals.
 Following three months of proposal evaluation and negotiations, Boeing was selected as the Apollo LRV prime contractor on 28 October 1969.
 Boeing would manage the LRV project under Henry Kudish in Huntsville, Alabama.
 Kudish was replaced the following year in 1970 by LRV Project Manager Earl Houtz.
-As a major subcontractor, the General Motors' Defense Research Laboratories in Santa Barbara, California, would furnish the mobility system (wheels, motors, and suspension); this effort would be led by GM Program Manager Samuel Romano andFerenc Pavlics.
+As a major subcontractor, the General Motors Defense Research Laboratories in Santa Barbara, California, would furnish the mobility system (wheels, motors, and suspension); this effort would be led by GM Program Manager Samuel Romano and Ferenc Pavlics.
 Boeing in Seattle, Washington, would furnish the electronics and navigation system.
-Vehicle testing would take place at the Boeing facility in Kent, Washington, and the chassis manufacturing and overall assembly would be at the Boeing facility in Huntsville.
+Vehicle testing would take place at the Boeing facility in Kent, Washington, and the chassis manufacturing and overall assembly would be completed at the Boeing facility in Huntsville.